ipsdm/legitimacy/suggested-structure/README.md

 # Suggested structure

 The suggested structure should serve as sufficient for a wide range of organization sizes.
 A variety of implementations should be considered based on the sizes of organizational structure.

 The master state of the organization should be held ideally in a single location, however replicated wherever possible.
-This said informal documentation can still acceptably be held outside of the core organizational state.
+This said, informal documentation can still acceptably be held outside of the core organizational state.

 The organizational state is broken down in the following ways:
  - high-level directives
  - enforceable and explicit agreements based off of directives
-   - decision catagories (non-mutual exclusive)
+   - decision categories (non-mutual exclusive)
  - on-going activities upheld by members
- - responsibilities / privledges per member
+ - responsibilities / privileges per member

 ## Phase 1: Assessement